ericlay/fuzzy-pkg-finder/README.md

 - Searches both package names and descriptions for keyword
 - Hide preview window to see only packages and descriptions
 - Shows files list and/or missing files for official repo or installed AUR packages
-- Toggle between package info view and PKGBUILD view on AUR package preview \
+- Toggle between package info view and PKGBUILD view on AUR package preview
+- Update feature shows package information and link to recent commits \
  \
  \
 Installation: \